Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 ![Meshed Network Architecture](/docs/images/NetworkOptions-NetworkMesh.png)

 To explain the rationale behind the recommended design, this article will illustrate the advantages and disadvantages that come with each of the different network architecture approaches that were considered when designing the Data Management and Analytics Scenario.
-The first section of this article will only look at a single-region pattern, where the Data Management Zone as well as all the Data Landing Zones are hosted in teh same region.
+The first section of this article will only look at a single-region pattern, where the Data Management Zone as well as all the Data Landing Zones are hosted in the same region.
 The second chapter will specifically focus on the cross-region setup and will provide recommendations for such data access patterns.

 ## Single-region Data Landing Zone Connectivity